wowthemesnet/mediumish-theme-jekyll/_posts/2024-03-13-Flink-Deployment-Patterns.md

 # How Confluent’s fully managed Flink service help developers?

 Kafka has become the de facto standard for messaging system and similarly Flink is the de facto industry standard for stream processing.
 The Confluent offering for Apache Kafka and Apache Flink goes hand-in-hand to facilitate a rich-environment for real-time stream processing.

+Confluent Cloud provides a cloud-native, serverless service for Flink that enables simple, scalable, and secure stream processing that integrates seamlessly with Apache Kafka.
+Your Kafka topics appear automatically as queryable Flink tables, with schemas and metadata attached by Confluent Cloud.

 ![https://docs.confluent.io/cloud/current/_images/flink-kafka-ecosystem.png](https://docs.confluent.io/cloud/current/_images/flink-kafka-ecosystem.png)